Remains of 2 children found inside suitcases bought from storage facility auction in New Zealand

 “Formal identification procedures are still ongoing, which means police are not yet able to comment on the identities of the children,” he said.

-Police are investigating the circumstances surrounding the deaths of the children and how their remains ended up at the storage facility in question.
+Police are investigating the circumstances surrounding the deaths of the children and how their remains ended up at the storage facility.

 “We are continuing to treat this matter very seriously and we are determined to hold the person, or persons, responsible for the deaths of these children to account,” Vaaelua said.